stacksjs/ts-backups/docs/examples/docker.md

   influxdb_data:
 ```

-This guide provides comprehensive examples for running ts-backups in containerized environments with proper monitoring and scheduling.
+This guide provides comprehensive examples for running backupx in containerized environments with proper monitoring and scheduling.